The "Rejuvenator " - Withania aka Ashwagundha

 If your body is under long term stress, this causes your adrenals to be under constant pressure to secrete cortisol, adrenaline (epinephrine), noradrenaline (norepinephrine) etc. With this constant messaging, your brain and adrenals begin miscommunicating, which can throw off your HPA-axis.

-Because Ashwagandha is an adaptogen:
+Because Withania is an adaptogen:

 There have also been studies to show that Ashwagandha helps prevent the depletion of cortisol and vitamin C (which is highly concentrated in the adrenal glands) in the adrenals following a stressful event.

 It’s a great herb to take before bedtime to help you reduce the “wired but tired” feeling so you get a better night’s rest, particularly due to its effects on GABA.
+It is not sedating but will help you sleep as it’s helping regulate the sleep cycle rather than making you “knocked out” and “drowsy” to help aid sleep.
+Withania being more gentle in action can take over a month to regulate sleep patterns but in 2-3 months it can help your sleep cycle completely reset.

 How does it help?

 These effects make it have a anxiolytic (which means it can be used to manage anxiety) action.
-Ashwagandha is beneficial for those with anxiety and chronic stress because it helps the body regulate cortisol and stress hormone output.
+Withania is beneficial for those with anxiety and chronic stress because it helps the body regulate cortisol and stress hormone output.

 Evidence of this